carmstrong/deis/store/README.md

 ## Containers

-The store component is comprised of four containers:
+The store component is comprised of six containers:

+* [store-admin](https://index.docker.io/u/deis/store-daemon/) - an optional administrative container
+to aid in diagnosing and resolving issues with the storage cluster
 * [store-daemon](https://index.docker.io/u/deis/store-daemon/) - the daemon which serves data
 (in Ceph, this is an object store daemon, or OSD)
 * [store-gateway](https://index.docker.io/u/deis/store-gateway/) - the blob store gateway,